CausesBy Mayo Clinic Staff

-The cause of encephalitis is often unknown, but the most commonly diagnosed cause is a viral infection.
-Known causes of encephalitis may include:
+The exact cause of encephalitis is often unknown, but the most commonly diagnosed cause is a viral infection.
+Bacterial infections and noninfectious inflammatory conditions also may cause encephalitis.

 An infection may result in one of two conditions affecting the brain:

 - Primary encephalitis occurs when a virus or other infectious agent directly infects the brain.
 The infection may be concentrated in one area or widespread.
 A primary infection may be a reactivation of a virus that had been inactive (latent) after a previous illness.